Betmiga

 Therapeutic indication

-Increased micturition frequency and / or urgency incontinence as may occur in adult patients with overactive-bladder syndrome.
+• Betmiga prolonged-release tablets are indicated for symptomatic treatment of urgency, increased micturition frequency and/or urgency incontinence as may occur in adult patients with overactive bladder (OAB) syndrome.

 Authorisation details